lizmat/raku-all-modules/lestrrat/p6-Crust-Middleware-Session/README.md

 DESCRIPTION
 ===========

-Crust::Middlewre::Session manages sessions for your Crust app.
+Crust::Middleware::Session manages sessions for your Crust app.
 This module uses cookies to keep session state and does not support URI based session state.

 A session object will be available under the kye `p6sgix.session` in the P6SGI environment hash.
 You can use this to access session data

     my &app = ->%env {
-        %env<p6sgi.session>.get("username").say;
+        %env<p6sgix.session>.get("username").say;
         ...
     };